-> We are open six days per week, including late on Thursdays, and are conveniently located in the Lethbridge Centre in downtown Lethbridge (the same building as “The Bay”).
+We are open six days per week, including late on Thursdays, and are conveniently located in the Melcor Centre in downtown Lethbridge (the same building as “The Bay”).

 Lethbridge’s & Raymond's dry climates can make dry eye run wild, especially in the hot summer months.
 If your dry eye symptoms are flaring up, visit us for individualized treatment of your symptoms.
 We’re here to help.